btrplace/migrations-UCC-15/README.md

 * `Power capping` experiments presented on section `V.C.2)` are available in the `capping` directory.
 * `Scalability` experiments presented on section `V.D.` are available in the `scale` directory.

-You can either chose to use provided JSON files for each experiment or to generate them by yourself using the corresponding java test classes, the procedure is described below.
+You can either chose to use provided JSON files for each experiment or to generate them by yourself using the corresponding java test classes (the procedure is described below).

 ## Setup the environment